Chi-teck/drupal-lemp/README.md

  --group-add www-data \
  attr/drupal-lemp
 ```
+At this point the container can be started with the following command `docker start example`.
 Having this done you can access web server index page by navigating to the following url: http://localhost.

 The second way requires you to create custom docker network.